§ 40.1-5-3. General powers and duties of state department of behavioral healthcare, developmental disabilities and hospitals.

-(b) Under the direction of the state director of mental health, retardation, and hospitals, he or she, or one or more of his or her assistants or representatives so designated, shall visit the several facilities in the department and such others as are approved to function under this chapter for the purpose of determining whether the provisions of this chapter relating to custody and admission of mentally disabled persons are being complied with.
+(b) Under the direction of the state director of behavioral healthcare, developmental disabilities and hospitals, he or she, or one or more of his or her assistants or representatives so designated, shall visit the several facilities in the department and such others as are approved to function under this chapter for the purpose of determining whether the provisions of this chapter relating to custody and admission of mentally disabled persons are being complied with.
 For such purposes, the director is empowered to subpoena witnesses, compel their attendance, administer oaths to witnesses, examine witnesses under oath, and require the production of any books, documents, papers, or records deemed relevant to the inquiry of investigation.
 A subpoena issued under this section shall be regulated by the civil practice laws and rules.

 (c) In licensing, regulating, inspecting, and investigating facilities as defined in this chapter pursuant to the provisions of chapter 16 of title 23, the department of health shall engage independent qualified experts in mental health treatment and in the administration of mental health facilities, and shall license only facilities accredited in accordance with the joint commission on accreditation of hospitals standards for psychiatric facilities and which continue to meet such standards.